chesslablab/chess-data/README.md

 A so-called heuristic picture consists of a group of heuristic snapshots such as attack, center or material, among others.
 It is intended to capture the current state of a chess game at any given time, and can be plotted on a chart for further visual study.
 Heuristic pictures are mainly used for supervised training.
 For further information, please look at the programmer-defined heuristic evaluation functions available at [programarivm/pgn-chess/src/Heuristic/](https://github.com/programarivm/pgn-chess/tree/master/src/Heuristic).

-#### `cli/db/seed.php`
+#### Seed the Games Table

 Seed the `games` table with STR tag pairs and movetexts:

-	$ php cli/db/seed.php data/players/Adams.pgn
+	$ php cli/db-seed.php data/players/Adams.pgn
-	This will search for valid PGN games in the file.
-	Large files (for example 50MB) may take a few seconds to be inserted into the database.
-	Do you want to proceed?
-(Y/N): y
-	15 games did not pass the validation.
+	✗ 15 games did not pass the validation.
-	3234 games out of a total of 3249 are OK.
+	✓ 3234 games out of a total of 3249 are OK.

-Once the command above is successfully run, this is how the game with `id = 1` looks like:
+This is how the game with `id = 1` looks like:

 ```text
 mysql> SELECT * FROM games WHERE id = 1;